AI06-LEM/my-meal/prototype_1/SPECIFICATION.md

   TODO: Think about representing all dishes as combinations with possibly only a single dish as an option for consistency.

+ - [TODO] Update the database: for the fish and vegetarian combinations, don't include only tofu vegetarian options.
+Remember, however, that the vegetarian option should not simply be a completely different dish, but should instead mainly replace the fish.
+So, first find vegetarian alternatives that could substitute the fish in the dish, then update the database accordingly.

  - [DONE] In the user interface for `meal_combinations`, the dietary info is not shown, even though that information is contained in the database.
 Please show this information also in the UI.

- - [Done] Update the database: for the fish dishes, don't include only tofu vegetarian options.

  - [DONE] Add a reset button in the system admin tab, which would wipe the internal memory (i.e., delete relevant local files: `weekly_options.json`, `guest_votes.json` and `meal_plan.json`).